Research at Radboud Social Cultural Research

-We study how people's diversities, e.g. their identities, demographic background and context, affect inequalities in their access to social, cultural, economic and natural resources and in their opportunities for education, employment, personal growth and health.
-We study how people's engagement in (in)formal organisations and networks changes inequalities and analyse the factors contributing to differences within and between countries.
+We study how people's diversities, e.g. their identities, demographic background and context, affect inequalities in their access to social, cultural, economic and natural resources and in their opportunities for education, employment and health.
+We study how people's engagement in (in)formal organisations and networks changes inequalities, and we analyse the factors contributing to differences within and between countries.

 Research departments